vlutton/encore-ui/guides/ui-setup.md

     NPM is used to manage Node.js dependencies.
 If you don't already have it installed, follow [the NPM installation instructions](http://howtonode.org/introduction-to-npm) to get a copy.

+4. Install NPM Dependencies

+    * Short version

+        `npm install -g grunt-cli bower protractor@0.20.1 mocha@1.18.2`

+    * Long version

-4. Install Bower
+        * Install Bower

             [Bower](http://bower.io) is used to manage UI dependencies for use within the Encore application.
 Run `npm install -g bower` to install Bower.

-5. Install Grunt & Protractor
+        * Install Grunt

             [Grunt](http://gruntjs.com/) is used to automate the UI build and test tasks for Encore.
 Run `npm install -g grunt-cli` to install Grunt.

-6. Install Protractor
+        * Install Protractor

-    [Protractor](https://github.com/angular/protractor) is used to run end to end UI tests in an AngularJS project.
-Run `npm install -g protractor` to install Protractor.
+            [Protractor](https://github.com/angular/protractor) is used to run midway UI tests in an AngularJS project.
+Run `npm install -g protractor@0.20.1` to install Protractor.

-7. Install Mocha
+        * Install Mocha

             [Mocha](http://visionmedia.github.io/mocha/) is used to provide feedback during protractor tests.
-Run `npm install -g mocha` to install Mocha.
+Run `npm install -g mocha@1.18.2` to install Mocha.

+    **Note:** in order to run the midway tests, you must pin your protractor & mocha installs to the versions above.

 ## Initial Encore Build